Inhomogeneous conformal field theory out of equilibrium: Introduction

-if $v(x)$ is not constant, where $c$ is the central charge appearing in the Virasoro algebra and $\ka$ is the corresponding parameter in our affine Kac-Moody algebra.
-The former is essentially \footnote{ For a discussion of the rescaling by $\ka$ for the Luttinger model (which has $c = 1$), see \cite{LLMM1, GLM} and references therein. } the Wiedemann-Franz law, while the latter only gives that result in the limit $\o \to 0$.
-Indeed, for $\o \neq 0$, there is a correction due to the factor $1 + ( {\o\b}/{2\pi} )^2$, which comes precisely from a Schwarzian derivative involving $v(x)$ and $\b(x)$, and can be viewed as generalizing the Wiedemann-Franz law within inhomogeneous CFT to finite times.
+where $c$ is the central charge appearing in the Virasoro algebra and $\ka$ is the corresponding parameter in the $\mathfrak{u}(1)$-current algebra.
+The first formula is essentially the Wiedemann-Franz law, while the second only gives that result in the limit $\o \to 0$.
+Indeed, for $\o \neq 0$, there is a correction due to the factor $1 + ( {\o\b}/{2\pi} )^2$, which comes precisely from a Schwarzian derivative involving $v(x)$ and $\b(x)$, and \eqref{Wiedemann-Franz} can be viewed as generalizing the Wiedemann-Franz law within inhomogeneous CFT to finite times.

+Likewise, our non-equilibrium recipe allows one to exactly compute alternative conductivities $\ka_{\mathrm{th}}(p, \omega; x')$ and $\s_{\mathrm{el}}(p, \o; x')$ as functions of momentum $p$ and $\omega$ describing the response to perturbations at position $x'$ (see Sect.~\ref{Sec:Applications:Conductivities:Alternative_conductivities}).
+For $p = 0$, these satisfy the analogous relations to \eqref{Wiedemann-Franz}, while $p \neq 0$ enters the quantum anomaly, with the effect that the latter appears also in the ratio of the Drude weights and makes the ratio of the real regular parts more involved.